chiragjp/quantvoe/README.md

 All tests can be deployed at once in the R terminal.
 This is achieved by the following command:

 ```
-devtools::test('/path/to/package/repository')
+devtools::test('quantvoe')
 ```

-Specifically, /path/to/package/repository should be replaced with the path to the quantvoe folder on your local directory.
+As above, "quantvoe" should be replaced with the path to the quantvoe folder on your local directory.
 We provide screenshots of the successful test output in the tests directory as well.

 ## Example command-line deployments